6ofHertz/algopharm/TECHNICAL.md

 ## Offline Capabilities

-As a pharmacy system, PillPulse is designed to function even during internet outages:
+As a pharmacy system, Apotheke is designed to function even during internet outages:

 1. **Progressive Web App**: Service workers for offline access
 2. **Local Storage**: IndexedDB for transaction caching